 General Fund Items

-- Accounting software reports of expenditures by account with check and purchase order detail for fiscal year.
+- Accounting software reports of expenditures by account, with check and purchase order details for the fiscal year.

 - Accounting software reports of revenues by account for fiscal year.